jamesyu/gmailr/readme.markdown

 * More stability and accuracy for various events.
 * Ability to add DOM elements in various places in Gmail, like the sidebar, etc.
-* Ability to get more information about emails that are archived, composed, etc.